ByzantineFailure/GoSON/README.md

 GoSON
 =====

-JSON and BSON parsing utility library for Go
+JSON and BSON parsing utility library for Go.

 All relevant structures for working with the code as a black box can be found in jsondefs.go Documentation on the actual functions is forthcoming.